 What areas of finance can I work in?

-Employment opportunities in accountancy, banking and finance can be grouped into:
+Employment opportunities in this sector can be grouped into:

-- Accountancy and finance - this covers employees in audit, tax and accountancy businesses, as well as those performing financial functions in the relevant departments (such as treasury) of other businesses or not-for-profits.
+- Accountancy and finance - This covers employees in audit, tax and accountancy businesses, as well as those performing financial functions in the relevant departments (for example, treasury) of other businesses or not-for-profit organisations.

-- Banking and building societies - the biggest employers in the sector, these enable individuals and businesses to manage their money and access products such as loans, both in the UK and overseas.
+- Banking and building societies - The sector's biggest employers, these enable individuals and businesses to manage their money and access products such as loans, mortgages and insurance.

-- Financial planning - jobs in this area focus on the provision of advisory services and supporting people and organisations to plan their financial futures.
+- Financial planning - Jobs in this area focus on the provision of advisory services, and supporting people and organisations looking to plan their financial futures.

-- Insurance - these businesses work closely with other professionals, such as doctors, lawyers and fire officers to gather evidence to assess risk and resolve claims against insurance policies.
+- Insurance - Employees in this area work closely with other professionals, including doctors, lawyers and fire officers, to gather evidence, assess risk and resolve claims against insurance policies.

-- Investments and pensions - employees research the likely performance of funds and advise asset managers, with the key functions of investment companies including trading and stockbroking, performance measurement, investment support, risk assessment and data management.
+- Investments and pensions - Employees research the likely performance of funds and look to mitigate financial risk and liability for their clients, with the key functions of investment companies including performance measurement, investment support, risk assessment, data management, and trading and stockbroking.

 For examples of specific job roles in this sector, see graduate jobs in accountancy and finance.